 The link between inflammation and chronic disease

 Chronic diseases are a leading cause of death, responsible for around 60% of mortality worldwide.
-Chronic diseases include the UK’s biggest killer Alzheimer’s disease and dementia.
+Chronic diseases include the UK’s biggest killers, Alzheimer’s disease and dementia.
 They also include other conditions such as arthritis, cancer, heart disease and diabetes.
-Wouldn’t it be great to prevent these diseases by minimising unhealthy lifestyle factors.
-And, including healthy herbs and spices that have an anti inflammatory effect.
+Wouldn’t it be great to prevent these diseases by minimising unhealthy lifestyle factors?
+And includes healthy herbs and spices that have an anti-inflammatory effect.

 Factors associated with chronic disease

 These are the main risk factors that scientists say are linked to the most common chronic diseases.

 - Poor diet

 - Excess alcohol

 All these risk factors increase the amount of inflammation in the body.
 Which, in turn, can lead to developing a chronic disease.
 Of course, we can cut out some of the unhealthy lifestyle factors.
 But there are also natural ways to reduce inflammation.
 For instance, we can include herbs and spices in our daily diet.

 Scientists say that spices have been important to humans for thousands of years.
 Not just as a source of medicine but also as colouring agents, flavourings and preservatives.
 In fact, spices contain numerous natural anti-inflammatory compounds that contribute to their medicinal properties.

 What’s more, there are plenty of studies showing how effective spices can be for preventing various diseases.